 We provided civil and structural engineering, and geotechnical engineering with collaborator Wood Thilsted, plus building services and sustainability through associate practices Skelly & Couch and Scotch Partners respectively.
 The buildings were designed by HNNA (lead), 6a Architects, Architecture 00, Barozzi Veiga, David Kohn Architects, Adam Kahn Architects, Mole Architects and Selgas Cano, with landscaping by Schulze+Grassov.

 GAGA Construction Award 2022, Architecture

-BCIA Awards 2022, Commercial Property Project of the Year, shortlisted
+BCIA Award 2022, Commercial Property Project of the Year, highly commended

-Offsite Construction Awards 2022, Commercial Project of the Year, shortlisted
+Offsite Construction Award 2022, Commercial Project of the Year, shortlisted

-Structural Timber Awards 2022, Commercial Project of the Year, C2 and D2 shortlisted
+Structural Timber Award 2022, Commercial Project of the Year, C2 and D2 shortlisted

 IN THE PRESS